Our sustainability approach banner image

 Disclosure

-We commit to a number of sustainability frameworks, standards and initiatives and we disclose data both as required by law and according to the requirements of those frameworks, standards and initiatives.
-Our sustainability performance data is included in relevant sections of the BHP Annual Report 2023, Operating and Financial Review, and in our ESG Standards and Databook.
-Our Annual Reporting suite also includes our Modern Slavery Statement 2023, prepared under the Australian Modern Slavery Act (2018) and UK Modern Slavery Act (2015), and our Economic Contribution Report 2023.
-We have obtained external limited assurance over the sustainability disclosures included in the BHP Annual Report 2023, Operating and Financial Review and our ESG Standards and Databook 2023.
+We commit to a number of sustainability frameworks, standards and initiatives and we disclose data as required by law and according to the requirements of those frameworks, standards and initiatives.
+Our sustainability performance data is included in relevant sections of the BHP Annual Report 2025, Operating and Financial Review, and in our ESG Standards and Databook 2025 Our Annual Reporting suite also includes our Modern Slavery Statement 2025, prepared under the Australian Modern Slavery Act (2018), the UK Modern Slavery Act (2015) and the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act 2023, our Responsible Minerals Program Report 2025 and our Economic Contribution Report 2025.
+We have obtained external limited assurance over the sustainability disclosures included in the BHP Annual Report 2025, Operating and Financial Review and our ESG Standards and Databook 2025 and reasonable assurance over reported Scope 1 and Scope 2 greenhouse gas emissions in the BHP Annual Report 2025.

-Our approach to responsible production and sourcing standards, including details on some of our relevant memberships, is detailed on our Value chain sustainability webpage.
+For information on our approach to responsible production and sourcing standards, including details on some of our relevant memberships, refer to the Value chain sustainability webpage.